-3 CREDITS This course is an introduction to the LINUX operating system for users.
-It is designed for those with a DOS/Windows operating system background with little or no knowledge of LINUX.
-Topics include the development of LINUX; basic LINUX operating system concepts; a comparison of LINUX to MS Windows; frequently used LINUX programs and utilities, shells, editors, and tools; X window GUI and applications; LINUX and the internet; setting up Apache web server software; basic HTML and CGI programming for LINUX.
+3 CREDITS This course is an introduction to the Linux operating system for users.
+It is designed for those with a DOS/Windows operating system background with little or no knowledge of Linux.
+Topics include the development of Linux; basic Linux operating system concepts; a comparison of Linux to MS Windows; frequently used Linux programs and utilities, shells, editors, and tools; X window GUI and applications; Linux and the internet; setting up Apache web server software; basic HTML and CGI programming for Linux; use of virtual machine software to create virtual machines of guest operating system on top of host operating system.